Topological magnonic dislocations modes: Robustness against disorder

-{\it Robustness against disorder.--} Thermal fluctuations, noise, and disorder are ubiquitous and might cause negative effects on the robustness of topological properties.
-We now discuss the stability of existing topologically protected zero-modes at the dislocation against magnetic disorder.
-The disorder is modeled by a random out-of-plane magnetic field across the sample, $\mathcal{H}_{\mathrm{random}}=\sum_{i}\chi S^{z}_{i}$ where $\chi \in [-\eta,\eta]$ is a random number and $\eta$ is the disorder strength.
-Disorder-averaged magnon spectrum and magnonic zero-modes as a function of disorder strength $\eta$ is depicted in Fig. \ref{fig:spectrum_disorder}.
-The results are averaged over $n=20$ realizations of disorder in the spin lattice, where we set the anisotropy and the sublattice anisotropy difference at $K=8J$ and $\Delta_K=4J$, respectively.
-Magnonic zero-modes are remarkably robust against the effect of disordered magnetic impurities with considerable strength, resulting from topological protection.
+Thermal fluctuations, noise, and disorder are ubiquitous and might cause negative effects on the robustness of topological properties.
+We now discuss the stability of existing topologically protected {magnon modes} at the dislocation against magnetic disorder.
+The disorder is modeled by a random out-of-plane magnetic field across the sample, $\mathcal{H}_{\mathrm{random}}=\sum_{i}\chi S^{z}_{i}$ where $\chi \in [-\eta,\eta]$ is a random number and $\eta$ is the disorder strength. {Although a general models for disorder would provide a more realistic representation of imperfections, the choice of $\mathcal{H}_{\mathrm{random}}$ is made for its simplicity and to capture robustness effects of topological modes.
+A systematic analysis of disorder is left for future studies.} Disorder-averaged magnon spectrum as a function of disorder strength $\eta$ is depicted in Fig. \ref{fig:spectrum_disorder}.
+The results are averaged over $n=20$ realizations of disorder in the spin lattice, where we set the anisotropy and the sublattice anisotropy difference at { $K=2J$ and $\Delta_K=J$}, respectively. {Magnonic dislocation modes} are remarkably robust against the effect of disordered magnetic impurities with considerable strength, resulting from topological protection.
 The energy of these states remains isolated within the magnon gap $\Delta_b$, avoiding hybridization with bulk states.
 Although translational symmetry is broken by the presence of disorder, the localization of magnon modes at the dislocation is not disrupted and their spatial distribution prevail.